Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Lessons learned and perspectives

 \section{Lessons learned and perspectives}

-Overall, this study provides as a proof of concept that smartphone-based experimental tasks can be effectively implemented into ongoing teaching as weekly exercises in an undergraduate physics course.
-It shows that logistical challenges, such as providing experimental equipment to over a hundred student groups and integrating these tasks into assessments and exam prerequisites, can be successfully managed.
-Students found the experimental tasks sufficiently adequate, which is notable since most were implemented either for the first time or with significant changes compared to previous versions.
-Open feedback revealed both strengths and areas for improvement.
-In terms of affective responses, the smartphone-based experimental tasks performed similarly to or better than the programming tasks.
-They surpassed standard recitation tasks regarding the \textit{experience of competence} but elicited less \textit{curiosity}, \textit{interest}, and \textit{perceived affective effectiveness}.
-These differences could only partially be explained with student-related predictors, stressing the role of task design and implementation.
-The findings highlight the general potential of smartphones and similar technologies for facilitating student experiments in higher physics education.
-This also creates new opportunities for institutions where constraints such as limited equipment, space, or staff hinder traditional lab courses or other forms of student experimentation.
+This manuscript contributes to the current state of research on smartphone-based experimental tasks in several ways that are relevant to both physics education researchers and instructors.
+First, our exploratory field study shows as a proof of concept that weekly smartphone-based experimental tasks can indeed be implemented in undergraduate physics education as weekly exercises over the course of a semester, which has been systematically reported by only a few authors so far, along with an evaluation only by Refs.~\cite{Kaps.2021,Kaps.2022}.
+In particular, students found our experimental tasks, most of which were implemented either for the first time or with significant changes compared to previous versions, sufficiently adequate.
+As logistical challenges such as providing experimental equipment to over a hundred student groups and integrating these tasks into assessments and exam prerequisites could be successfully overcome, smartphones and similar technologies do indeed facilitate student experimentation in undergraduate physics education beyond traditional laboratories.
+This feasibility may encourage other instructors to implement similar tasks in their own teaching, and also creates new opportunities for institutions where constraints such as limited equipment, space, or staff hinder traditional lab courses or other forms of student experimentation.

+Second, the comparative analysis of affective responses showed that the smartphone-based experimental tasks were perceived as similar to or better than the programming tasks.
+They outperformed standard recitation tasks in terms of \textit{experience of competence}, but elicited less \textit{curiosity}, \textit{interest}, and \textit{perceived affective effectiveness}.
+These differences were only partially explained by student-related predictors, highlighting the role of task design and implementation.